Slow Rush Games logo,

 Yes.
 It's already implemented for local multiplayer, but isn't for online multiplayer just yet.

-Will it be possible to play with more than 4 players?
+Will it be possible to play with more than 4 players in Signs of Danger?

-The balancing (and UI design) will be for 1-4 players.
+The balancing (and UI design) in Signs of Danger will be for 1-4 players.

-More than that will not be officially supported, though it may be allowed via a config file hack.
-(I have tested online play with 8 game clients and it requires a powerful CPU but does work.
+More than 4 players will not be officially supported, though it may be allowed via a config file hack.
+(I have tested online play with 8 game clients and it requires a powerful CPU, but it does work.
 The tricky part is how to render a HUD for 8 players!)

 Technical